Blue-Kachina/fmcuttingboard/ROADMAP.md

 - Extract all functions from:
   - `FileMakerCalcs_InNotepadPlusPlus.xml` (~200 functions in Words4)
   - `filemaker-vscode-bundle-master/syntaxes/FileMaker.tmLanguage` (line 77: 280+ functions)
-  - `filemaker-vscode-bundle-master/snippets/filemaker.json` (detailed signatures with parameters)
+  - resources/filemaker_functions.json (copy of the VSCode snippets with detailed signatures and parameters)
 - Cross-reference with official FileMaker documentation to ensure completeness
 - Create comprehensive function registry